 Passport as a foundation of discrimination

-With my passport issued by Uzbekistan, I board the plane and fly into the friendly neighbouring 'stan' where you would think everything should suddenly be reversed - Central Asians get in the fast line and EU/EEA+ are scrutinized over the purpose of their visit (I am NOT in favour of any such profiling and discrimination, just trying to put things in perspective).
-But no. It is the immediate neighbours who are invited to step into the special room for interrogation, while the far-away guests are exiting within minutes (not in every 'stan', some are, unfortunately, hostile to anyone entering and exiting).
+With my passport issued by Uzbekistan, I board the plane and fly into the friendly neighbouring Kazakhstan, where you would think everything should suddenly be reversed - Central Asians get in the fast line and people outside the region are scrutinized over the purpose of their visit (I am NOT in favour of any such profiling and discrimination, just trying to put things in perspective).
+But no. It is the immediate neighbours who are invited to step into the interrogation room, while people with powerful passports are exiting within minutes.

 "Where are you flying from?"
 "Have you called anyone in Ukraine or Turkey recently?"
 "Can we see your call history and photos?" - these and other absurd questions are asked by the mysterious protector of national security with an enviable level of apathy.

 I came as a foreigner, found love, established a family - the country became native to me, but I remained an alien to it.